epam/ai-dial/docs/Deployment/idp-configuration/entraID.md

 ### Configure AI DIAL

-To enable AI DIAL Chat and AI DIAL Core to work with Okta, configure them with the necessary Okta-specific parameters.
+To enable AI DIAL Chat and AI DIAL Core to work with Microsoft Entra ID, configure them with the necessary specific parameters.

 #### AI DIAL Chat Settings